Lobster fishermen can sue environmental group for defamation, judge says

 Seafood Watch, a conservation program operated by the aquarium, placed lobster from the U.S. and Canada on its do-not-eat “red list” in 2022.
 Some retailers pulled lobster from stores after the recommendation.

 Judge John Woodcock ruled last month that the fishermen made a case that they suffered damage to their industry's reputation as a result of the red-listing, after the aquarium made a bid in U.S. District Court in Maine to have the 2023 lawsuit tossed.
-A spokesperson for the aquarium said Sunday it plans to appeal, but Woodcock's ruling means the lawsuit is moving forward.
+A spokesperson for the aquarium said Monday the institution filed an appeal, but Woodcock's ruling means the lawsuit is moving forward.

 “Reputation and goodwill cannot be adequately replaced through awarding damages and this injury lingers as long as the ‘red listing’ does,” Woodcock wrote.